jhumelsine/jhumelsine.github.io/_posts/2024-02-26-composite-design-pattern.md

 * [Decorator](https://jhumelsine.github.io/2024/02/08/decorator-design-pattern.html), which featured a list of decorator objects that adorned a core feature with additional behavior.
 It’s a dynamically composable alternative to inheritance.
 * [Chain of Responsibility](https://jhumelsine.github.io/2024/02/20/chain-of-responsibility-design-pattern.html), which featured a list of handlers, each of which has the potential to complete a task, such that the first handler in the list which can complete task is the one that does complete the task.
 It’s a dynamically composable alternative to `switch`/`if/else-if/else` statements.

 The previous composable design patterns are based upon a linear structure.
 They use single delegation or a list as their data structure mechanism.
 Each tends to focus upon one core feature class, which is enhanced by other supporting classes composed around it.
-One could argue that Chain of Responsibility is a list of core feature classes, since only one is chosen to do work.
-But for CoR, the composition is about the choosing of the core feature class.

-Composite is all about composition.
+Composite is almost exclusively about composition.
 There is no single core feature class.
-Composite features several classes each providing a snippet of behavior.
-Objects implementing those snippets of behavior are composed into _a core_ behavior that’s comprised of an aggregation of those object snippets organized via Composite.
+Composite features multiple feature classes with each providing a snippet of behavior.
+Objects implementing those snippets of behavior are composed into _a core_ behavior that’s emerges from an aggregation of those object snippets organized via Composite.
 There could be many behaviors depending upon the organization of the object snippets.

 Composite breaks the shackles of a linear structure.
 Composite’s underlying data structure is a self-referential tree.
-A single code base can accommodate a Composite tree of objects that’s as wide or as deep as needed for the given situation.
-The Composite tree could be one object or thousands of objects.
+One codebase can accommodate any number of Composite object trees that are as wide or as deep as needed for each given situation.
+A Composite tree could be one object or thousands of objects.

 Composition is not a foreign concept in OO.
 It’s the HAS-A relationship, as in:
 * A Car HAS-A(n) Engine.